 To improve your mental health

-Taking the time to sit back and watch the birds pass through your garden has been proven to help with your mental health by reducing stress, anxiety, and depression.
-While many studies have been done, one of the most notable outcomes from a study done by Queensland University and the University of Exeter showed that “there was a correlation between the number of birds people could see outside and their levels of stress and anxiety.
+Taking the time to sit back and watch birds sing and fly around your garden has been proven to help with mental health.
+One of the most notable findings is from a study by Queensland University and the University of Exeter.
+These studies showed that “there was a correlation between the number of birds people could see outside and their levels of stress and anxiety.
 It suggested that seeing larger numbers of birds in your garden in the afternoon could lower depression and make us feel happier!”.
-If that isn’t reason to go outside and enjoy your local visitors, we aren’t sure what is!
+If that isn’t a reason to go outside and enjoy your local visitors, we aren’t sure what is!

-We might be biased in our opinion on feeding garden birds, but we believe that it’s one of life great pleasures and one that should be enjoyed by all.
-Explore our range of filler free bird food and begin your bird feeding journey.
+We might be biased in our opinion on feeding garden birds, but we believe that it’s one of life's great pleasures and one that should be enjoyed by all.
+Explore our range of filler-free bird food and begin your bird-feeding journey.